jing-bao/benchmarks/proposals/opencv-kernels/README.md

 ## Known issues

-It is observed on the V8 shell that when tiers are not specified, the first testee (cvtColor) suffers from tier switching (Liftoff to Turbofan), while other functions runs on top tier only.
+It is observed on d8 that when tiers are not specified, the first testee (cvtColor) suffers from tier switching (Liftoff to Turbofan), while other functions runs on top tier only.
 This may lead to incomparable results.
 Currently, we'd like to recommend running this workload with only one tier enabled.